-Generally, the Foreign Acquisitions and Takeovers Act 1975 (FATA) applies to acquisitions of shares and voting power in a company of 20% or more by a single foreign person and its associates, or 40% or more by two or more unassociated foreign persons and their associates, where the acquisition meets a threshold value (which varies by investor type and industry).
-On 29 March 2020, the Treasurer announced that due to the impacts of the coronavirus outbreak, all monetary thresholds will be temporarily reduced to \$0.
+Generally, the Foreign Acquisitions and Takeovers Act 1975 (FATA) applies to acquisitions of shares and voting power in a company of 20% or more by a single foreign person and its associates, or 40% or more by two or more un-associated foreign persons and their associates, where the acquisition meets a threshold value (which varies by investor type and industry).
+On 29 March 2020, the Treasurer announced that due to the impacts of the coronavirus outbreak, all monetary thresholds were temporarily reduced to \$0.
+This temporary measure has since been removed with effect from 1 January 2021.
+However, investments that may raise national security concerns will continue to be subject to the \$0 monetary threshold or may be called-in for review by the Foreign Investment Review Board (FIRB).

-In addition, FATA applies to acquisitions of a direct interest in an Australian company by foreign governments and their related entities irrespective of the acquisition value.
+FATA applies to acquisitions of a direct interest in an Australian company by foreign governments and their related entities irrespective of the acquisition value.
 A 'direct interest' is an interest of 10% in the entity but may include an interest of less than 10% where the investor has entered into business arrangements with the entity or the investor in a position to influence or participate in the management and control or policy of the entity.
 There are exemptions which can apply to certain acquisitions.
 Where FATA applies to the acquisition, the acquisition may not occur unless notice of it has been given to the Federal Treasurer and the Federal Treasurer has either notified that there is no objection to the proposed acquisition (with or without conditions) or a statutory period has expired without the Federal Treasurer objecting.
 An acquisition to which the FATA applies may be the subject of a divestment order by the Federal Treasurer unless the process notification, and either a non-objection notification or expiry of a statutory period without objection, has occurred.
 Criminal offences and civil penalties can apply to failing to give notification of certain acquisitions, undertaking certain acquisitions without a no objection notification or contravening a condition in a no objection notification.